igorfratel/genome_groups/README.md

     -f --formatted_prot_filename "File already formatted as the input for the homology detection method"
     -p --protein_comparing  "Method for comparing proteins (default: nc)"
     -m --num_prot  "Number of unique proteins"
-    -t --stringency  "Minimum similarity required to treat two proteins as a related pair"
+    -t --prot_stringency  "Minimum similarity required to treat two proteins as a related pair (default 0)"
+    -r --neigh_stringency "Minimum threshold to display the similarity between two neighborhoods (default 0)"
     -g --genome_comparing  "Method for comparing genomic neighborhoods (default: porthodom method)"
     -o --output  "Where the neighborhood similarities should be written"
     -a --pairings_filename "Where the chosen pairings between proteins in the neighborhoods should be written"

 partial --> Already has the similarities between the proteins.